Matt Wallner: Minor leagues

 Wallner, with the St. Paul Saints (Triple-A) during a game against the Omaha Storm Chasers on August 6, 2022.

 The Minnesota Twins selected Wallner with the 39th overall pick in the 2019 Major League Baseball draft.
 He signed for $1.8 million, and was assigned to the Elizabethton Twins of the Rookie-level Appalachian League.
 He was promoted to the Cedar Rapids Kernels of the Single-A Midwest League in August.
 Over 65 games between the two clubs, Wallner slashed .258/.357/.452 with eight home runs and 34 RBIs.
 He did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.

-To begin the 2021 season, Wallner returned to Cedar Rapids, now members of the High-A Central.
+To begin the 2021 season, Wallner returned to Cedar Rapids (now members of the High-A Central).
 In late May, he was placed on the injured list with a right wrist sprain.
 It was later revealed that he broke a hamate bone and required surgery.
 He was activated on July 20.
 Over 68 games with Cedar Rapids, Wallner slashed .265/.350/.504 with 15 home runs and 47 RBIs.
 He was selected to play in the Arizona Fall League for the Scottsdale Scorpions after the season.
 Wallner was assigned to the Wichita Wind Surge of the Double-A Texas League to begin the 2022 season.
-He was selected to represent the Twins at the 2022 All-Star Futures Game.
+He was selected to the 2022 All-Star Futures Game.
 In mid-July, he was promoted to the St. Paul Saints of the Triple-A International League.
 Over 128 games played between Wichita and St. Paul, he slashed .277/.412/.541 in 458 at bats with 27 home runs, 95 RBIs, and 32 doubles, and was third in the minor leagues with 97 walks.